Our Massage Therapists

 In his spare time, Kevin is a dedicated volunteer with the Sea Shepherd Conservation Society, where he can put his passion for the oceans into action.

-Amanda is passionate about plants, wildlife, dance, and music.
+Amanda is passionate about our Earth and all the life that it supports.
 She volunteers at a local community garden and takes care of her little blue bird, Charlie.

 Maneki-neko has been on the team at Judy Moon and Associates since January of 2004.
 His arrival at our practice was most auspicious.
 Not long after starting the practice here at Washington Square, Judy receiving a Mindful Touch Technique treatment from another associate.She drifted in to a dream state.
 In this dream, she was standing at the base of a very large mountain and carved in to the side of the mountain like Mount Rushmore, was the likeness of Maneki-neko, the welcoming cat.
 Judy did not know much about him but had seen the image many times in China town and in different businesses so she had to look it up.